jali22ramazan22/ChatApplication/backend/chat_application/README.md

 - Thus, any changes in db will be removed as soon as container shuts down

+## TODO:
+- Dockerize and add new layer 'Redis' to run inside Python layer the Redis

 # To run the server
 ```c
 docker build -t chatapp_backend_dev && docker run -d chatapp_backenddev